 - If using a physical mail out letter, make sure you personally sign each letter.

 - You will likely want to tweak the content of the template to match your unique situation.

 - You will likely get better results with a follow up phone call after you send out your communication.
 You can follow up to see if they had an opportunity to check out your website and to see if there is anyone they can think of introducing you to.

 Feel free to use this template to encourage your clients to refer you to their friends and family members or as a spring board to create your own.
 The real beauty of this template is that it is easily customized to incorporate your own personal style.
-Our visit our blog for more articles to help your financial practice.
+Visit our blog for more articles to help your financial practice.